wessenstam/calm_infraorch_bootcamp/index.rst

 ++++++

 - Nutanix Calm Labs
-    - Calm: Lab Setup
+    - Calm: Create a MultiVM Blueprint for Linux and Windows
-    - Calm: Deploy Linux Blueprint and use with the Marketplace
+    - Calm: Use Runbooks for Linux and Windows to manipulate an existing Calm deployed application
-    - Calm: Deploy Windows Blueprint and use with the Marketplace
+    - Calm: How can DSL be helpfull in managing Calm deployed applications for Linux and Windows

 - Optional Labs